 Step 3: Two Day Shakes

-Retighten the bottle's lid after two days.
-Reposition the bottle on the dish after a thorough shake, then loosen the top.
-Give the bottle two more days to rest.
+After two days, tighten the bottle's lid.
+After a thorough shake, reposition the bottle on the dish and loosen the top.
+Then, give the bottle two more days to rest.

 Repeat the procedure when two more days have passed.
 The juice could appear strange throughout this process.
 Don't worry; it will appear better after you start drinking.